Ana-Niko-byte/zenlist/README.md

 ## Aesthetics
 The Zenlist theme aims to improve UIUX by leveraging a minimalist theme, with icons and accent colours where necessary.
 The colour scheme utilises natural dark brown, grey, and blue hues to give the application a strong 'grounding' theme.
 Accent colours persist in the bright yellow and red - yellow for stand-out functionality such as editing or button redirection and red for deletion of elements.

-Furthermore, accents are applied on tasks in the form of '_priority_' circles, giving users a visual indication of a task's priority by leveraging colours.
-For example, a dark red circle indicates a '_Critical_' status, while a muted blue indicates a '_Nice to have!_'.
+Furthermore, accents are applied on tasks in the form of `priority` circles, giving users a visual indication of a task's priority by leveraging colours.
+For example, a dark red circle indicates a `Critical` status, while a muted blue indicates a `Nice to have!`.
 The colour scheme for this resembles a sunset.

 Task Colour Scheme -
 ![task sunset colours](static/images/task-sunset.png)